Rhode Island Hospital Injury Control COBRE Funding Opportunity

 About RIH Injury Control COBRE

 The RIH Injury Control COBRE brings together junior investigators, senior faculty and advisory committee members to build a center which produces high level, independent researchers equipped to address and improve the substantial burden of injury on population health.
 The RIH Injury Control COBRE is made up of an Administrative Core, Injury Control Digital Innovation Core & Injury Control Research to Practice and Policy Core needed to develop and sustain a thematic multidisciplinary center of research excellence on injury control.
+The Injury Control Digital Innovation Core (1) provides a scientifically rigorous structure that facilitates the development and evaluation of innovative digital health-based injury control, through expert consultation on qualitative research, analysis of big data and study design; (2) facilitates partnerships between researchers, clinicians, at-risk populations and relevant industry-based partners, with a focus on enhancing quality and dissemination of research and (3) develops and maintains an “innovation lab” of asynchronous and real-time injury-focused digital health training resources for junior researchers.
+The Injury Control Research to Practice and Policy Core (1) provides a robust infrastructure of methodologic support to facilitate injury control research moving forward into clinical practice and policy and (2) creates systems to train injury control researchers to rapidly and effectively disseminate research findings with the goal of impacting clinical practice and policy.
+The RPP Core inspires innovation in translational research, promoting interdisciplinary collaborations among technology professionals, scientists, clinicians, community members, and stakeholders.

 Each pilot project and research project leader project must align with the COBRE research core priorities and can address any component of injury control (injury prevention, treatment or rehabilitation).
 The Injury Control COBRE is committed to recruiting and retaining research led by and serving racial and ethnic minorities.